 9. The Bible is the most translated book and available in 2,454 languages.

 8. 50% of a child’s education in Luxembourg is devoted to learning a foreign language.

 7. 25% of the world speaks English to some extent.

 6. The “o” sound in French appears in 13 different spellings.

 5. There are 12 imaginary languages in The Lord of the Rings.

 4. In order to successfully read a newspaper in China you’ll need to know about 2,000 characters.

 3. The Chinese “alphabet” has about 50,000 characters in total.

-2. Basque, a language spoken in the mountainous border regions of Spain and France is the only language on Earth not related to any other language.
+2. Basque, a language spoken in the mountainous regions of Spain and France, shares no relation with any other language.

-1. There is a language in Mexico called Ayapaneco that is in danger of dying out because its last two remaining speakers refused to talk to one another (though they are now on speaking terms and have even opened a school to try and teach the language to others).
+1. In Mexico, the language Ayapaneco may die out, because the last two speakers refuse to talk to one another (update: they now speak to each other and even opened a school to teach the language to others).